 “The tongue of the wise brings healing.”

-I WAS A SLAVE TO MY MOUTH—my flesh.
+I was a slave to my mouth!
+My flesh!
 And my soul—my mind, my words, and my emotions—hadn’t yet caught up with Christ who was in me.
-Oh, and if you wanted to get into an argument with me?…Brace yourself…I was one of the best when it came to insults and verbalizing “what all is wrong with YOU!”
+Oh, and if you wanted to get into an argument with me?…Brace yourself…I was one of the best when it came to insults and verbalizing “what all is wrong with you!”

 He had saved me from hell–which is a very big deal–but that was about as far as I appreciated Him.
 So how could I possibly let Him live through me if I wasn’t deeply acquainted with Him?
 I couldn’t.
-I needed to get to know Him, and to this very day I’m still doing that by His Spirit (see John 14:26).
+I needed to get to know Him more intimately, and to this very day I’m still doing that by His Spirit (see John 14:26).

-His Holy Spirit in your body reshapes this part of you–the customizable part, your soul–as you get to know Him and start to show Him that you love Him.
-Spiritually, He educates you on how to use your words for love, not for hate; for healing, not retaliation; for peacemaking, not for trouble-making; for boundary-setting, not for letting yourself be taken advantage of.
-Christ in you teaches you self-control…SELF…control, in all things, this includes your words.
+His Holy Spirit will teach you who He is, as well as who you are.
+He educates you on how to use your words for love, not for hate; for healing, not retaliation; for peacemaking, not for trouble-making; for boundary-setting, not for letting yourself be taken advantage of.
+Christ in you teaches you self-control…self…control, in all things, this includes your words.

-For more of my teachings, pick up one of my books!
+For more of my teachings pick up my books!